 Being relentless with relationships is about working with a sales model that not only values relationships but makes them a priority.

-Authority is the best way to establish trust from your customers and prospective clients.
+Authority is the best way to establish trust with your customers and prospective clients.
 Being an authority or subject matter expert is an effective way to gain the trust and confidence of those who do, or will do, business with us.
 We can demonstrate our knowledge and expertise by being transparent with the information we share with the public.
 When you become an authority on a subject or product, your clients and prospects will think and speak highly of you and recommend your product to those who trust their advice.

 Start by leveraging someone else’s authority by engaging with their content and promoting it within your network.
 Comment to blogs, share posts and tweets and align your expertise with theirs.
 Establishing authority is a stepping-stone to establishing influence in your industry.
 Your ability to influence sales behavior is affected by your perceived expertise and credibility.